Ubersleep: Nap-Based Sleep Schedules and the Polyphasic Lifestyle

 (Scroll down for a comprehensive list of links to major Polyphasic-related posts.
 You can also click on the Polyphasic Sleep Category to see all the posts on puredoxyk.com about polyphasic sleep, many of which are just minor updates and thoughts on my part.)

 I'm one of the intrepid, or possibly insane, pair of college girls who lived on the Uberman Sleep Schedule (and gave it its name) back in The Distant Future, The Year 2000.
 I wrote a node on Everything2 about it, not knowing then that the last person to publicly live on the schedule was the awesome scientist Buckminster Fuller, now deceased.
-(There are a ton of rumors and stories about famous people who lived polyphasically — Leonardo DaVinci, Albert Einstein, Thomas Edison, you name it — but in all my research I've never found actual data to back those claims up.
-Bucky Fuller, on the other hand, is a sure thing; he called his schedule "Dymaxion".)
+(There are a ton of rumors and stories about famous people who lived polyphasically — Leonardo DaVinci, Albert Einstein, Thomas Edison, you name it — but due to chronological distance, it’s hard to say for sure about them.
+Bucky Fuller, on the other hand, is a sure thing; he called his schedule "Dymaxion" and wrote about it more than once.)
 My friend and I stayed on Uberman for six months, because it worked really well, surprising the heck out of everyone, not least of all us.
 We both loved it and only quit because we had to take full-time jobs that wouldn't let us take our naps.

-So far, polyphasic sleep has been written about in Wired Magazine, Slashdot, Lifehacker, and Men's Health Magazine (at least those are the ones I'm aware of).
-Unfortunately all these articles were short and, overall, pretty dismissive — I'm hoping over time to convince people to explore the subject in more detail.
-I also did a radio interview with a college station in Canada, which was very fun!
+So far, polyphasic sleep has been written about in Wired Magazine, Slashdot, Lifehacker, and Men's Health Magazine and by now, quite a few other places.
+Unfortunately it’s still true that most articles written about it are short and, overall, pretty dismissive — I'm hoping over time to convince people to explore the subject in more detail.
+A few other things: I also did a radio interview with a college station in Canada, which was very fun!
 And polyphasic sleep now has a very nice entry in Wikipedia (which I had nothing to do with writing, so thank you to its authors!).
 Plus, the company that makes the Zeo sleep-tracking device ran a whole polyphasic-adaptation experiment, complete with data from their awesomely clever little portable EEGs.
+There’s more stuff out there by now I’m sure, but I’ve got a lot to do, so I stopped tracking it, sorry.
+Google’s your friend. :)

 LINKS TO MAJOR POLYPHASIC POSTS